 His specialty was that he would dress up in his starched and pressed cotton pants and shirt, wear a felt hat and hold a pipe in his hands.
 I was always intrigued as to how he managed to maintain the crease of his pants perfect even at the end of the day.

-A few days before leaving the school to join the National Defence Academy I met Mr KG Warrier and he asked me in Tamil as to when I was joining the academy and how the preparations were progressing.
+A few days before leaving school to join the National Defence Academy I met Mr KG Warrier and he asked me in Tamil as to when I was joining the academy and how the preparations were progressing.
 My answer was in the usual ‘mixed language’ of Tamil, Malyalam and English.
 To this he said “உனக்கு தமிழும் தெரியாது, மலையாளவும் தெரியாது, ஆங்கிலவும் தெரியாது. உனக்கு என்ன தெரியும்?
 (You do not know Tamil or Malayalam or English.
 What do you know?)”.

 I still recollect a few words of advice Mr KG Warrier had given us.
 He said that everyone should always carry and use three books – a dictionary, an atlas and a Wren & Martin Grammar book.
 At the beginning of each year at the school, these were the first set of three books we were issued with.
 Later on during my army service I did carry these three books.
 Nowadays with the power of the internet with browsing tools like the Google, most information is at one’s fingertips and these three books have become almost extinct.

 Mr M Selvaraj was well known for his voice and his oratory skills which were showcased during all the cultural programmes at the school.
 His orations in both Tamil and English would be well remembered by all his students.
 I was very curious as to how he managed to handle the two languages independently and so effectively.
-During my final year in school, I did manage to summon the courage and asked Mr M Selvaraj about the secret.
+During my final year in school, I did manage to summon enough courage and asked Mr M Selvaraj about the secret.

 Mr M Selvaraj said that when he joined the school he had very little grasp of English having done his Masters degree in Tamil.
 Major MMR Menon, then Headmaster of the school had advised him that to be a successful teacher in a school like this, mastery over English would go a long way.
 So with reluctance he approached Mr KG Warrier, but was surprised when Mr KG Warrier accepted to be his Guru and thus he started to learn English.
 He ended the chat by saying “the English I speak is all what Mr KG Warrier and Ms Sheela Cherian had taught me like any student who graduated under these great teachers.”